 Along with sleep and wake, Hildegard viewed music as the key to opening a third state of consciousness, a trance-like state.
 Her firm mooring in faith, combined with openness to the metaphysical, enabled Hildegard and her contemporaries to use music as an auto-suggestive relaxation technique.
 This meditation was based on the belief that music provides the human organism with positive influence in the healing processes.

 A nun’s strict schedule depended on the sequence of chants and prayers.
 Like the modern practice of mindfulness or Buddhist meditation, music and prayer helped to regulate natural biorhythms.
 Today, we recognize the phenomenon of the brain’s alpha state, achieved in deep sleep or relaxation.
 Awakening these alpha brainwaves induce greater creativity and learning.

 Oliver Sacks, the great neuroscientist and admirer of Hildegard, observed that humans naturally keep time to music, using hypnotic sounds to enter trance-like states of meditation.
 Further, music has been found to contribute to synchronicity between the two brain hemispheres, resulting in more effective whole-brain thinking.

 Today, Hildegard’s belief in the power of music to heal and calm the body continues to gather support from scientific research.
-The modern basis for Hildegard’s belief rests on the notion that our brainwaves achieve alpha state through the rhythm and flow of quiet music.
+The modern belief rests on the notion that our brainwaves achieve alpha state through the rhythm and flow of quiet music.
+Hildegard music has an ethereal, flowing quality that definitely qualifies it as calming.